-Following on from this years update by Google with regards to secure websites, Chrome is now following suit
+Following on from the recent update by Google with regards to secure websites, Chrome is now following suit

-We wrote to you in March to let you know that Google was making an important change to its algorithms to support and rank higher, secure HTTPs websites over HTTP websites - see our previous blog post - https://www.net-digital.co.uk/net-digital-blog/Important-Changes-from-Google.
+We wrote to you last year to let you know that Google was making an important change to its algorithms to support and rank higher, secure HTTPs websites over HTTP websites - see our previous blog post - https://www.net-digital.co.uk/net-digital-blog/Important-Changes-from-Google.

 So what does this mean to me?

-Potentially this could have a direct impact on users to your website in that if Chrome tells them your website is non-secure, they may go somewhere else.
+Potentially this could have a direct impact on the users to your website.
+If Chrome tells them your website is non-secure, will they not worry and stay on the site or will they worry and leave and go elsewhere.

 We have already started this work for a number of our clients however if we haven’t done this for you already then contact us and we can action this for you.